-Office, for an Alabama high-school teacher to teach them in civics class, or for an Uber driver to explain them to foreign visitors should the conversation turns to politics.
+Uber driver to explain them to foreign visitors should the conversation turns to politics.
+Call this the most-citizens interpretation of the third level of the full publicity condition.
 What in Justice as Fairness could become part of America's public political culture like that?

-Let us find an example of what we're looking for-an example of a political touchstone that meets this publicity condition today.
-We can think of how Americans might justify religious freedom to each other.
-They might say, 'Americans have religious freedom because we respect that everybody needs to follow their own conscience.'
+Let us find an example of what we're looking for-an example of a political touchstone that meets the most-citizens interpretation of publicity right now.
+We can think perhaps of how Americans might justify religious freedom to each other.
+They might say, 'Americans have religious freedom because we respect that everybody needs to follow their own faith.'
 That is a deep idea, an idea that a judicial decision could spell out at length.
-It is also an accessible idea that Americans today can offer to each other.
+And it is also an accessible idea that Americans today can offer to each other.
 What ideas in Rawls might become a political touchstone like that?

 We might think that the veil of ignorance has a chance.
-The veil of ignorance is a useful field test for the fairness of public policies: 'Would you support tax cuts if you didn't know your income?' and 'Would you support equal pay if you didn't know your gender?' and so on.
-It is also what most of our students remember from their classes on Rawls, and we might take it as a promising sign for its chances in the public culture that it has occasionally been mentioned in American mass media.2
+The veil of ignorance is a useful field test for the fairness of public policies: 'Would you support tax cuts if you did not know your income?' and 'Would you support equal pay if you did not know your gender?' and so on.
+The veil of ignorance is likely what most of our students remember from their classes on Rawls, and we might take it as a promising sign for its chances in the public culture that it has occasionally been mentioned in American mass media.5 becoming accessible to most Americans in the next 50 years, and so that it cannot become the public justification for justice as fairness during this time.
+By the full Original Position argument, I mean what is represented in Figure 1.6

-What about the full Original Position (OP)?
+What about the full Original Position?
 That is, what about the argument meant to prove that the basic structure should be ordered by Rawls's two principles and not by utilitarianism or any other conception of justice?
-By the full OP argument, I mean what is represented in Figure 1.3
+I suspect that the full Original Position argument has no chance of

-2 For example, The West Wing, season 4, episode 17; David Wolpe, 'Here's a Better Strategy for Picking a President,' Time Jun 8, 2016.
+5 For example, The West Wing, season 4, episode 17; David Wolpe, 'Here's a Better Strategy for Picking a President,' Time Jun 8, 2016.
+When the Original Position is mentioned in the mass media, the veil of ignorance is what is being discussed.